How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 Conversely, these factors pull the timeline in:

 Straightforward business model.
 If your R&D work is in-house development or process improvement with no subcontracting and no overseas costs, HMRC's review is simpler.
+These enquiries often resolve within 6-9 months.

 Frequently Asked Questions